Wall Sconce Light: A Guide to Choosing & Using Them

 - Light for Safety and Security: A well-lit exterior is one of the best ways to deter intruders.
 Place sconces strategically to illuminate entryways, pathways, and garages, eliminating dark spots and ensuring a safe path for family and guests.

-What is an Outdoor Wall Sconce?
+So, What Exactly Is an Outdoor Wall Sconce?

 Think of an outdoor wall sconce as jewelry for your home’s exterior.
 It’s a type of light fixture that mounts directly to a wall, and its job is to make the outside of your home look great, light up dark areas, and add a layer of safety.
 You’ll often see them flanking a front door, illuminating a garage, or casting a warm glow over a back patio.
 Beyond just looking good, these fixtures are workhorses.
 They guide your steps on a dark pathway, help you find your keys without fumbling, and make your home feel more secure and welcoming.